American Homes 4 Rent (NYSE:AMH) Releases FY23 Earnings Guidance

-American Homes 4 Rent (NYSE:AMH – Get Rating) issued an update on its FY23 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.58-1.64 for the period, compared to the consensus estimate of $1.68.
-American Homes 4 Rent also updated its FY 2023 guidance to $1.61-$1.61 EPS.
+American Homes 4 Rent (NYSE:AMH – Get Rating) issued an update on its FY23 earnings guidance on Friday morning.
+The company provided earnings per share (EPS) guidance of $1.58-1.64 for the period, compared to the consensus estimate of $1.66.

 American Homes 4 Rent Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 31st.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 31st.
 Stockholders of record on Wednesday, March 15th will be paid a $0.22 dividend.
+This represents a $0.88 annualized dividend and a dividend yield of 2.81%.
 The ex-dividend date is Tuesday, March 14th.
-This is an increase from American Homes 4 Rent’s previous quarterly dividend of $0.18.
-This represents a $0.88 annualized dividend and a dividend yield of 2.79%.
-American Homes 4 Rent’s dividend payout ratio (DPR) is currently 120.00%.
+This is a boost from American Homes 4 Rent’s previous quarterly dividend of $0.18.
+American Homes 4 Rent’s dividend payout ratio (DPR) is presently 101.41%.

 Institutional Inflows and Outflows

-Several hedge funds have recently bought and sold shares of the stock.
-Vanguard Group Inc. boosted its stake in American Homes 4 Rent by 8.9% during the first quarter.
-Vanguard Group Inc. now owns 43,405,083 shares of the real estate investment trust’s stock worth $1,737,505,000 after buying an additional 3,533,157 shares during the period.
-Norges Bank purchased a new position in shares of American Homes 4 Rent in the fourth quarter valued at approximately $619,235,000.
-State Street Corp boosted its stake in shares of American Homes 4 Rent by 20.1% in the first quarter.
-State Street Corp now owns 12,861,103 shares of the real estate investment trust’s stock valued at $514,830,000 after purchasing an additional 2,154,704 shares during the period.
-Morgan Stanley boosted its stake in shares of American Homes 4 Rent by 5.1% in the fourth quarter.
-Morgan Stanley now owns 5,167,828 shares of the real estate investment trust’s stock valued at $155,758,000 after purchasing an additional 249,321 shares during the period.
-Finally, Price T Rowe Associates Inc. MD boosted its stake in shares of American Homes 4 Rent by 5,494.4% in the second quarter.
-Price T Rowe Associates Inc. MD now owns 4,876,063 shares of the real estate investment trust’s stock valued at $172,808,000 after purchasing an additional 4,788,904 shares during the period.
-Hedge funds and other institutional investors own 84.29% of the company’s stock.
+A number of institutional investors have recently modified their holdings of AMH.
+Covestor Ltd increased its holdings in shares of American Homes 4 Rent by 10,152.4% in the first quarter.
+Covestor Ltd now owns 2,153 shares of the real estate investment trust’s stock valued at $86,000 after purchasing an additional 2,132 shares during the period.
+First Manhattan Co. acquired a new position in shares of American Homes 4 Rent in the fourth quarter valued at approximately $118,000.
+Prelude Capital Management LLC acquired a new position in shares of American Homes 4 Rent in the second quarter valued at approximately $201,000.
+MetLife Investment Management LLC acquired a new position in shares of American Homes 4 Rent in the first quarter valued at approximately $236,000.
+Finally, Toroso Investments LLC acquired a new position in American Homes 4 Rent during the first quarter worth $241,000.
+Institutional investors and hedge funds own 84.29% of the company’s stock.

 American Homes 4 Rent operates as a real estate investment trust.
 It engages in the acquisition, renovation, leasing, and operating of single-family homes as rental properties.
 The company was founded by Bradley Wayne Hughes, Sr. on October 19, 2012 and is headquartered in Las Vegas, NV.